nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

 <div style="background-color:#cce5ff; border-left:6px solid #004085;
 padding:12px 16px; border-radius:4px; margin:1em 0; color:#000000;">
-<strong>ℹ️</strong>Note: The existing entries in <code>console_scripts</code> are all the other LanderPi nodes — color detection, hand tracking, navigation transport, etc [4].
-Do not remove or modify those lines.
+<strong>ℹ️</strong>Note: The existing entries in <code>console_scripts</code> are all the other LanderPi nodes, including color detection, hand tracking, navigation transport, etc. Do not remove or modify those lines.
 Just add your new line at the end of the list, making sure the previous line ends with a comma.
 </div>

 ##### Step 2: Create `__init__.py` if It Does Not Exist